 MEDALLION STAMPS • Rick Day / 905-319-2920 / firstname.lastname@example.org

 Burlington, Ont.’s Rick Day is a long-time philatelic dealer and owner of Medallion Stamps, which he established in 1979.
 Day, who’s also president of the Canadian Stamp Dealers’ Association (CSDA), specializes in U.S. stamps but also carries a good stock of modern Canada, coils, booklets, souvenir sheets and older town cancels.

-Jared Stapleton established Metro Coin and Banknote four years ago following a lifelong interest in collecting.
+Jared Stapleton established Metro Coin and Banknote in 2013 following a lifelong interest in collecting.
 “I have been collecting my whole life,” he said, adding his interest was piqued at a young age with coins, but eventually “drifted to banknotes,” which is his main interest now.
 “I collect rare Chartered banknotes or error notes.
 I like the artwork, and every banknote is unique by the serial number.”
 Metro Coin and Banknote specializes in Canadian and worldwide coins and banknotes.
 Stapleton is the past president of the Canadian Paper Money Society and currently sits on the pricing panel for the Charlton Standard Catalogue for Canadian Government Paper Money.
 He’s also the owner of the long-running Toronto Coin Expo, which is held every spring and fall at the Toronto Reference Library.